Welcome to College and Career Readiness with Mrs. MacFarland!

 Meridian World SchoolAn International Baccalaureate School 2555 N I 35, Round Rock, TX 78664512.660.5230email: firstname.lastname@example.orgTutorials: Tuesday & Thursday 7:40-8:20 a.m.; afternoons by appointment, 4:05-4:30

 A Note from Mrs. MacFarland

 We all have an inner compass working all the time to guide us through life and give us information to decide what is best for us and our future.
 This year in College Readiness, my hope is that you will learn more about trusting your inner compass: understanding yourself, what you feel, and what you want most out of life.
 In the play, Hamlet by William Shakespeare, a father gives advice to his son saying, "This above all: to thine own self be true."
 To be true to ourselves is to listen to our inner compass and embrace our authentic self.
-When we live as our true, authentic self, we enjoy life and our in harmony with our desires, but being yourself takes courage at times, to accept and honor yourself and to listen to that intuition inside of you saying, "Yes!
-Let's go here!"
+When we live as our true, authentic self, we enjoy life and our in harmony with our desires.
 By trusting this intuition, we learn to understand ourselves, and let our internal compass guide us as we artfully navigate the roads before us.

 Click on the image below to access the helpful link.